AISI 316 Grade Stainless Steel

 SS316 Heat Resistance

-SS316 has good oxidation resistance in intermittent use below 871 °C and continuous use above 927 °C. In the range of 427 °C – 857 °C, it is better not to continuously use SS 316, but when 316 stainless steel is continuously used outside this temperature range, it has good heat resistance.
+SS316 has good oxidation resistance in intermittent use below 871 °C and continuous use up to 927 °C in air.
+In the range of 427 °C – 857 °C, it is better not to continuously use SS 316, but when 316 stainless steel is continuously used outside this temperature range, it has good heat resistance.
 316L stainless steel has better carbide precipitation resistance than AISI 316 and can be used in the above temperature range.

-SS316 cannot be hardened by heat treatment, but can be hardened by cold rolling.
+SS316 cannot be hardened by heat treatment, but can be hardened by cold working.

 AISI 316 has better corrosion resistance than 304 stainless steel and has good corrosion resistance in the production of pulp and paper.
-Moreover, 316 stainless steel is also resistant to erosion by marine and aggressive industrial atmospheres.
+Moreover, 316 stainless steel is also resistant to corrosion in marine and aggressive industrial atmospheres.

 The following is the application range of 316 stainless steel corrosion resistance chart in chloride ion media for reference.